Still in the hunt for CM’s post, key Shiv Sena, BJP meet on Oct 30

 Uddhav Thackeray now has remote control of power in Maharashtra, says Shiv Sena

 "A meeting of the BJP legislative party will take place in Mumbai on October 30.
 All the party legislators and state office-bearers will also be present.
-Our national president Amit Shah and leader (Maharashtra BJP incharge) Saroj Pandey will also be present at the meeting," BJP MLC Girish Vyas said.
+Our national president Amit Shah and leader (Maharashtra BJP in charge) Saroj Pandey will also be present at the meeting," BJP MLC Girish Vyas said.

 "After the meeting, Shah may visit Uddhav Thackeray," he added.